Learning to be safe, in finite time: Sequential probability ratio test

 Therefore there must exist a positive integer $t$ for which $\Lambda_t$ exceeds $\log A$, so that the sequence $\{x_\tau\}$ belongs to an unsafe cylinder of order $t$ and thus $\{x_\tau\}\in Q_U$. \end{proof}

 The previous Lemma proved that unsafe machines are detected with probability one.
 Next we prove that, by designing the threshold $A$ judiciously, a fraction $1-\alpha$ of the safe machines are kept in the system indefinitely.
+Later, in Lemma \ref{lemma:detection_time}, we provide a bound on the expected time it takes to detect an unsafe machine.

 \begin{lemma} Let $A=\frac{1}{\alpha}$ and $\mu_n\geq \mu+\epsilon$.
 Then, the probability that a trajectory never rises above $A$ is $P_{\mu_n}(Q_S)\geq 1-\alpha$. \end{lemma}

 \begin{proof}

 First, we prove the claim $P_{\mu+\epsilon}(Q_S)\geq 1-\alpha$ for the limiting case $\mu_n=\mu+\epsilon$, and then we generalize it for $\mu_n\geq \mu+\epsilon$.
 For $\mu_n=\mu+\epsilon$, the core of the proof relies in showing that